 Patients most commonly present early in life, but some do not present until childhood or even adulthood.

-Normally, 98% of neonates pass meconium in the first 24 h of life.
-About 50 to 90% of neonates with Hirschsprung disease fail to pass meconium in the first 48 h of life.
+Normally, 98% of neonates pass meconium in the first 24 hours of life.
+About 50 to 90% of neonates with Hirschsprung disease fail to pass meconium in the first 48 hours of life.
 Infants present with obstipation, abdominal distention, and, finally, vomiting as in other forms of distal bowel obstruction.
 Occasionally, infants with ultrashort segment aganglionosis have only mild or intermittent constipation, often with intervening bouts of mild diarrhea, resulting in delay in diagnosis.
 In older infants and children, symptoms and signs may include anorexia, constipation, lack of a physiologic urge to defecate, and, on digital rectal examination, an empty rectum with stool palpable higher up in the colon and an explosive passage of stool upon withdrawal of the examining finger (blast sign).
 Infants may also fail to thrive.
 Less commonly, infants may present with Hirschsprung enterocolitis.

 Diagnosis of Hirschsprung disease should be made as soon as possible.
 The longer the disease goes untreated, the greater the chance of developing Hirschsprung enterocolitis (toxic megacolon), which may be fulminant and fatal.
 Most patients can be diagnosed in early infancy.

 Initial approach is typically with barium enema and/or rectal suction biopsy.
 Barium enema may show a transition in diameter between the dilated, normally innervated colon proximal to the narrowed distal segment (which lacks normal innervation).
 Barium enema should be done without prior preparation, which can dilate the abnormal segment, rendering the test nondiagnostic.
-Because characteristic findings may not be present in the neonatal period, a 24-h postevacuation x-ray should be taken; if the colon is still filled with barium, Hirschsprung disease is likely.
+Because characteristic findings may not be present in the neonatal period, a 24-hour postevacuation x-ray should be taken; if the colon is still filled with barium, Hirschsprung disease is likely.
 A rectal suction biopsy can disclose the absence of ganglion cells.
 Acetylcholinesterase staining can be done to highlight the enlarged nerve trunks.
 Some centers also can do rectal manometrics, which can reveal lack of relaxation of the internal anal sphincter that is characteristic of the abnormal innervation.
 Definitive diagnosis requires a full-thickness biopsy of the rectum or colon to identify the full extent of the disease and thus plan surgical treatment.

 After definitive repair, the prognosis is good, although a number of infants have chronic dysmotility with constipation, obstructive problems, or both.